Constraint satisfaction problems for reducts of homogeneous graphs: CSPs over Henson graphs

 \begin{theorem}[Proposition~14 in~\cite{Maximal}] Let $\Delta$ be an $\omega$-categorical structure, and let $\Gamma$ be a reduct of $\Delta$.
 If $\Gamma$ has a polymorphism $e$ which is an embedding of $\Delta^2$ into $\Delta$, and if $\Csp(\hat \Delta)$ is in P, then $\Csp(\Gamma)$ is in P as well. \end{theorem}

 \begin{prop} Let $\Gamma$ be a reduct of $(H_n,E)$ which has a polymorphism of behaviour $\mini$.
 Then $\CSP(\Gamma)$ is in $P$. \end{prop} \begin{proof} To apply Theorem~\ref{thm:maximal} to $\Delta=(H_n,E)$, we first show that the CSP for $\hat \Delta = (H_n,E,\hat E,\neq)$ can be solved in polynomial time.
-But this is easy: an instance of this CSP is satisfiable if and only if there are no variables $x_1,\dots,x_n$ such that \begin{itemize} \item $E(x_i,x_j)$ is in the input for all distinct $i,j \in \{1,\dots,n\}$ (in particular, the statement for $x_1= \dots = x_n$ implies that the input does not contain constraints of the form $E(x,x)$), \item there are no constraints of the form $x_1 \neq x_1$, and \item there are no constraints of the form $E(x_1,x_2)$ and $\hat E(x_1,x_2)$. \end{itemize} Since $n$ is fixed, it is clear that these conditions can be checked in polynomial time.
+Given an input primitive positive formula, we identify all variables $x,y$ such that $x=y$ is a constraint in the input.
+Then the formula is satisfiable if and only if for all variables $x_1,\dots,x_n$ we have \begin{itemize} \item $E(x_i,x_j)$ is not in the input for some distinct $i,j \in \{1,\dots,n\}$ (in particular, the statement for $x_1= \dots = x_n$ implies that the input does not contain constraints of the form $E(x,x)$), \item there are no constraints of the form $x_1 \neq x_1$, and \item there are no constraints of the form $E(x_1,x_2)$ and $\hat E(x_1,x_2)$. \end{itemize} Since $n$ is fixed, it is clear that these conditions can be checked in polynomial time.

 Now let $f\in\Pol(\Gamma)$ be a canonical binary injection of behaviour $\mini$.
 Each of the type conditions $f(N,{=})=E$ and $f({=},N)=E$ is impossible, because they would introduce a $K_n$.
 Further, $f(E,{=})=N$ or $f({=},E)=N$, for the same reason.
 But then $g(x,y):=f(f(x,y),f(y,x))$ is of behaviour $\mini$ and $N$-dominated, and therefore an embedding from $(H_n,E)^2$ into $(H_n,E)$.
-Hence, $\CSP(\Gamma)$ is in P by Theorem~\ref{thm:maximal}. \end{proof} }
+Hence, $\CSP(\Gamma)$ is in P by Theorem~\ref{thm:maximal}. \end{proof}